About

 S. G. (Sandy) Benson writes from her home in the mountains of western North Carolina, where she lives with her husband, Barry, and two bossy dachshunds.

 Why Out on a Limb?
 A forester by training, she worked in the woods most of her life.
 Along the way, she published a real estate magazine and wrote many outdoors articles for newspapers and magazines.
 Recently, she’s begun ‘branching out’—sharing tales at local storyteller gatherings and working on several book ideas.
-She just published her first book—See the tab My Mother’s Keeper: One Family’s Journey Through Dementia for details and a link to order it.
+She published her first book in 2021: My Mother’s Keeper: One Family’s Journey Through Dementia and her second book, Dear Folks: Letters Home 1943-1946, World War II in 2024.
+See the Books tab for details and ordering information.

 Blog Archive